Learn about this occupation – including typical duties, education required, salary and job outlook information, job boards and more.

 Visit U of M's faculty and department homepage to learn about program application deadlines and processes, as well as additional in-house resources and opportunities.

-- Department of Geological Sciences - Clayton H. Riddell Faculty of Environment, Earth and Resources
+- Department of Earth Sciences - Clayton H. Riddell Faculty of Environment, Earth and Resources

 - Department of Mathematics - Faculty of Science